 Relationships and Communication with Others

 Living with a brain or spine tumor can be socially challenging.
 The side effects of your tumor and treatment may make it harder to communicate.
 It can affect how you understand what others are saying and how you express yourself.
-Changes to your body and functions can affect how you take part in your usual activities.
-Your friends and family may also not understand how you feel or how to support you.
+Changes to your body and functions can also impact how you take part in your usual activities.
+Your friends and family may not understand how you feel or how to support you.

 Facing Cancer with Your Loved Ones